InteragencyHotshotCrews/InteragencyHotshotCrews.github.io/Interagency_Hotshot_Crews_History.md

 2022-Present | Tyler Carruth

-The Alta Hotshots were officially certified as an Interagency Hotshot Crew on June 13^th^, 2014.
+The Alta Hotshots were officially certified as an Interagency Hotshot Crew on June 13th, 2014.
 Earning Type 1 status followed a four-year journey consisting of peer evaluations, an embedded review with an ex-hotshot Superintendent and finally an extensive certification review.
 The origins of the Alta Hotshots date back to 2003 as the UFRA Type 2 crew.
 The UFRA crew was initially created as an agreement between Utah Valley University (UVU) and the State of Utah.
-The crew\'s intent was to provide work experience and a learning platform in the wildland fire environment for students participating in wildland fire suppression courses through UVU.
+The crew's intent was to provide work experience and a learning platform in the wildland fire environment for students participating in wildland fire suppression courses through UVU.
 In 2007 the crew gained the qualifications and experience necessary to move up to status as a